rhobs/configuration/docs/sop/telemeter.md

 - `telemeter-server` targets are UP in info-gw: https://infogw-data.api.openshift.com/targets#job-telemeter-server
 - `telemeter-server` targets are UP in `telemeter-prod-01` prom: https://prometheus.telemeter-prod-01.devshift.net/targets#job-telemeter-server
 - `Upload Handler` is returning 200s: https://grafana.app-sre.devshift.net/d/Tg-mH0rizaSJDKSADJ/telemeter?orgId=1&from=now-6h&to=now

+## InfoGW Probe Failing

+### Impact

+Atleast a subset of end users may be unable to access either of the Info Gateway endpoints/URLs.

+### Summary

+Prometheus blackbox exporter probes the target (also providing a bearer token to be able to authorize itself) and subsequently checking for string `Prometheus` in the response.

+### Access required

+- Must be in Github app-sre team `app-sre-observability` to login to application prometheus instances.
+- Config: `resources/observability/blackbox-exporter/blackbox-exporter-config.secret.yaml`
+- Bearer token secret in Vault:
+  - For staging: `app-sre/integrations-output/openshift-serviceaccount-tokens/app-sre-stage-01/telemeter-stage/app-sre-stage-01-telemeter-stage-telemeter-prometheus-access`
+  - For production: `app-sre/integrations-output/openshift-serviceaccount-tokens/telemeter-prod-01/telemeter-production/telemeter-prod-01-telemeter-production-telemeter-prometheus-access`
+- Console access to the cluster that runs telemeter ([`telemeter-prod-01`](https://console-openshift-console.apps.telemeter-prod.a5j2.p1.openshiftapps.com/k8s/cluster/projects) for production; [`app-sre-stage-01`](https://console-openshift-console.apps.app-sre-stage-0.k3s7.p1.openshiftapps.com/k8s/cluster/projects) for staging)
+- Access to the Telemeter and Observatorium namespaces:
+  - `telemeter-stage`, `observatorium-metrics-stage`, `observatorium-stage`  for staging
+  - `telemeter-production`, `observatorium-metrics-production`, `observatorium-production` for production

+### Steps
+1. Check the generic SOP for failing `2xx` black-box probes in [AppSRE Interface repository](https://gitlab.cee.redhat.com/service/app-interface/blob/master/docs/app-sre/sop/blackbox-exporter-2xxProbeFailing.md).
+2. If probe is failing due to the authentication (e.g. you are seeing `403` or similar response in the probe log), make sure the bearer token secrets in Vault listed above are configured and valid.
+3. Log into the console for the relevant cluster (links above in `Access required`):
+   1. If it looks like the route does not exist, check `Routes` in `telemeter-<env>` namespace.
+Can you see routes with location `https://infogw-data.api.*` and `https://infogw-proxy.api.*`?
+Double check our route configuration for [production](https://gitlab.cee.redhat.com/service/app-interface/-/tree/master/resources/app-sre/telemeter-production) and [staging](https://gitlab.cee.redhat.com/service/app-interface/-/tree/master/resources/app-sre-stage/telemeter-stage). **Relevant routes are in `infogw-data.route.yaml` and `observatorium-thanos-querier-cache-<env>.route.yaml`**.
+   2. If it looks like the service is unavailable, make sure the following components are running:
+      1. `telemeter-token-refresher` service and underlying pods in `telemeter-<env>`
+      2. `observatorium-observatorium-api` service and underlying pods in `observatorium-<env>`
+      3. `observatorium-thanos-query` and `observatorium-thanos-query-frontend` service and underlying pods in `observatorium-metrics-<env>`
+   3. If any of the services / pods does not seem to work properly, check their logs for more information and act accordingly.
+4. If the problem persists then escalate to RHOBS team via [Slack channel #observatorium-forum](https://coreos.slack.com/archives/C010A637DGB) by pinging *@observatorium-oncall* (additionally also ping *@observatorium-support*).
+Alternatively, escalate via [PagerDuty](https://redhat.pagerduty.com/teams/PQL1RZA/subteams) to the RHOBS team to help in the investigation.

 ## AuthorizeClientErrorsHigh